Major Changes in Life and How to Deal with Them

 But by learning how to change your perspective and deal with these major changes in life in a positive way, you can start to shift your experience and turn these events into times of happiness and joy instead.

 Boost Your Self-Confidence, Self-Esteem, And Self-Image By Identifying And Overcoming Limiting Beliefs

 ✅ Build More Confidence

 ✅ Increase Your Self-Esteem

 The Effects of Major life Changes

 Major changes in life often lead to psychological and physical health issues if they are not dealt with properly.
 When you undergo a significant change in life, it can lead to depression, anxiety, insomnia, and even posttraumatic stress disorder if the event is more traumatic.

 These mental impacts from major changes in life can then lead to issues in your physical health as well.
 The mind and body are intimately connected, so when you undergo a significant amount of mental strain, this leads to a substantial amount of physical strain as well.
 Some common impacts on physical health from major changes in life could be decreased cardiovascular health, increased blood pressure, decreased immunity, and more.

-The primary effect of major changes in life on the body and mind come from the impacts of stress.
+The primary effect of major changes in life on the body and mind comes from the impacts of stress.
 When you experience prolonged mental stress, this leads to the release of the hormone cortisol in your bloodstream, which causes a variety of adverse effects on your physical health.